 - What is the Marketplace and what impact does it have on me?

 The Marketplace is a website where individuals may go to purchase health insurance.
-The Affordable Care Act (ACA) requires individuals to have health insurance that meet the Minimum Essential Coverage.
+The Affordable Care Act (ACA) recommends individuals to have health insurance that meet the Minimum Essential Coverage.
 Your Rice University Student Health Insurance Plan, administered by Aetna Student Health, meets this requirement.

 Yes, the Rice University Student Health Insurance Plan meets the ACA requirements and provides all mandated benefits.